oscdoctest/Qi-Docs/docs/Quick_Start.rst

 Using QiTypeBuilder
 *********************

+Follow the steps below to use the ``QiTypeBuilder`` helper to build a QiType.

 1. Define a C# type, T, that represents the structure of the desired QiType.
 Properties in the C# type will become QiTypeProperties in the resultant QiType.
 The properties may be decorated with certain attributes (see the list of supported attributes below).

 2. Use the static method ``QiTypeBuilder.CreateQiType<T>()`` to generate a QiType based on the C# class.